 - Do the factory’s own QC staff perform final inspections, and do they have written instructions for inspections?

-Carrying out a professional audit of a Chinese manufacturer helps you reliably determine if you’re working with a competent and capable supplier in China.
+Carrying out a professional supplier audit of a Chinese manufacturer helps you reliably determine if you’re working with a competent and capable supplier in China.

 Draft a Vendor Guide with Terms & Conditions

 Maybe you’ve audited a Chinese manufacturer and you’re confident that you’d like to work with them.
 The next step is to set expectations as explicitly as possible, typically done by creating what’s sometimes called a “vendor guide”.
 A vendor guide is a document that outlines policies and procedures that a manufacturer must abide by, in order to work with a particular buyer.
 Vendor guides can often be quite lengthy, particularly those for larger retailers like Walmart.
 Vendor guides typically include guidelines related to social compliance, shipping & logistics, packaging standards, approving samples and receiving authorisation to start production.